 In recent years, Asian horror (in particular Japanese horror or J-horror as it is known) has become a huge phenomenon.
 It has become so big that Hollywood filmmakers have been buying up various Asian horror films and remaking them in English language like they were going out of fashion.
 This includes so far the likes of The Ring (2002), The Grudge (2004), Dark Water (2005), Pulse (2006), The Echo (2008), The Eye (2008), Mirrors (2008), One Missed Call (2008), Don’t Look Up (2009), The Uninvited (2009), Apartment 1303 3D (2012), 13 Sins (2014) and Death Note (2017).
 Indeed, Asian-American producer Roy Lee and his production company Vertigo Entertainment specialise in buying up Asian horror properties, with Lee and Vertigo having had a hand in The Ring and Grudge films, Dark Water, The Eye and Oldboy (2013), not to mention a host of non-horror Asian remakes including Eight Below (2006), The Lake House (2006), My Sassy Girl (2008) and most famously Martin Scorsese’s The Departed (2006).
 Shutter is an English-language remake of an earlier Thai film Shutter (2005).

 One of the odder phenomena among the Asian horror market is that various of the films from one country will get remade or outrightly copied by another Asian country – Shutter is the peculiarity of a film that started out as a Thai work but has not only been remade as an English language film but also been transplanted to Japan in the process.
 The director assigned to Shutter is the Japanese Masayuki Ochiai who has made a number of J-horror efforts with the likes of Parasite Eve (1997), The Hypnotist (1999) and Infection (2004) and the subsequent Thriller Restaurant (2010), Ju-on: The Beginning of the End (2014) and Ju-on: The Final Curse (2015).
-The only one of Ochiai’s films that I had seen previously was Infection, (which is also incidentally slated for an English-language remake), which proved a cheaply made effort that fractured off into incomprehensible surrealism.
+The only one of Ochiai’s films that I had seen previously was Infection, which proved a cheaply made effort that fractured off into incomprehensible surrealism.
 As a result, one did not greet Shutter as a terribly inspiring prospect.

 The thing that should be said about all the abovementioned English-language remakes of Asian horror films is that almost every single one is regarded as a weak copy by anyone who has seen the originals.
 It seems that something gets missed in the process of translation – the unearthly scares get watered down so that the films can appeal to a PG-13 audience and the atmosphere is ruined by the addition of CGI effects overkill.
 Even when some of the original Asian directors are employed to make English-language films – Hideo Nakata on The Ring Two (2005), Takashi Shimizu on The Grudge films or The Pang Brothers with The Messengers (2007) – their unique and individualistic style seems to be swallowed up and transformed into something anonymous.